resource-watch/resource-watch/README.md

 Be sure you are using the correct Nodejs version.
 We recommend using [NVM](https://github.com/nvm-sh/nvm) to handle different Node versions.

-Begin by installing the necessary nodejs dependencies, using `yarn`:
+Begin by installing the necessary nodejs packages, using `yarn`:

 ```bash
 yarn